adbayb/termost/README.md

 yarn add termost
 ```

-Once you're done, you can start consuming it in your executable file (binary):
+Once you're done, you can play with the API:

 ```ts
 #!/usr/bin/env node